Anger – Bitterness – Forgiveness

 We need to accept, forgive and become reconciled with life, with our fellow humans and ourselves.

 To forgive does definitely not imply that we should diminish and humiliate ourselves.
 In the Swedish language the word forgive is ”förlåta”.
-It is imported from the German word ”verlassen”.
-But in the German language ”verlassen” means ”to leave something”.
-To leave and go on with life, that is the secret.
+It is imported from the German word "verlassen”.
+But in the German language ”verlassen” means ”to leave somthing”.
+So, to leave and go on with life, that is the secret.

 This is called atonement!